ralhadeff/data-structures/README.md

 # data-structures

-Implementation of common data structures in Python
+Implementation of common data structures in Python for the purpose of training and demonstration.